Multivariate Analytic Combinatorics for Cost Constrained Channels: Introduction

-\textbf{Cost-constrained capacity.} Shannon introduced the concept of \emph{capacity}, a fundamental combinatorial quantity associated with information-theoretic aspects of a costly constrained channel.
-The capacity $C$ is the asymptotic growth rate of the number of sequences as a function of the sequence cost.
-It reflects the maximum rate, per unit cost, at which information can be transmitted on the channel.
-Under the assumption of integer edge costs, he analyzed a system of difference equations and derived the now-classical result on the capacity, namely that the capacity is given as the logarithm of the largest root of a determinental equation associated with the channel.
+Shannon introduced the concept of \emph{(combinatorial) capacity} of a discrete noiseless channel as the asymptotic growth rate of the number of sequences (of \textit{variable} length) as a function of the sequence cost.
+In the case of Fig.~\ref{fig:synthesis}, this represents the maximum rate at which information can be encoded into the synthesized DNA strands per unit of synthesis time.
+Under the assumption of integer edge costs, Shannon analyzed a system of difference equations and derived the now classical result that the capacity is equal to logarithm of the largest root of a determinantal equation associated with the channel.
+For a channel represented by a graph $G$, we denote this capacity as $C_G$.

-Khandekar, McEliece, and Rodemich~\cite{khandekar_discrete_2000} and B\"{o}cherer, Mathar, da Rocha, and Pimentel~\cite{bocherer_capacity_2010-1} extend Shannon's result to non-integer symbol costs under a mild assumption about the density of sequence costs.
-They also interpret the capacity in terms of a singularity of the univariate generating function $F(x)$ of the integer series $N(t)$ that comprises the number of sequences with cost at most $t$.
-In this context, a nod to analytic combinatorics in a single variable~\cite{flajolet_analytic_2009} was given in~\cite{khandekar_discrete_2000}, and we build on this direction.
-We consider an average cost constraint $W$, and we define the \textit{cost-constrained capacity} or \textit{capacity-cost function} as the asymptotic growth rate per unit cost of the number $N(Wn,n)$ of sequences of length $n$ that have cost at most $Wn$.
-Equivalently, it is the growth rate of the number $N(t,\lfloor \alpha t \rfloor )$ of sequences of length $\lfloor \alpha t \rfloor$ that have cost at most $t$.
-We analyze a bivariate generating function associated with $N(t,\lfloor \alpha t \rfloor )$.